jivesoftware/tAMD/README.md

 ### `debug.js`

-This addon outputs various warnings and error messages that can be helpful during development.
+This addon outputs various warnings and error messages to the console that can be helpful during development.
 For example, a module may depend on another module that is supposed to be lazily loaded by `loader.js`; but for some reason the second module never loads.
 With `debug.js` running you will see a console warning after 2 seconds in this scenario.
 Without `debug.js` The first module would silently wait forever.

 As an independent addon, `debug.js` can be loaded in development for diagnostics and can be left out in production to save space.
 Or you can